netxms/netxms-doc/user/glossary.rst

       collect (for example "CPU Usage"), collection schedule and thresholds

    Entire Network
-      Automatically generated hierarchy that contains all nodes known to NetXMS
+      Automatically generated hierarchy that contains all nodes known to |product_name|

    Alarm Browser
       View, which shows all active alarms in the system and provides tools to